 Three experts on senior care and housing at the Friends of the Village June 23, 2017, meeting emphasized the need for seniors to have a plan for their future rather than wait for a crisis.
 The program on “Caregivers and Senior Housing” was held without charge in the Laguna Woods Village Performing Arts Center, Dining Room 1, for residents and their guests.
 Meeting coordinators were Marion Levine and Mike Straziuso.
 A Q&A session followed the presentation

-The meeting opened at 2:09 pm by Club President Catherine Brians, who welcomed attendees and introduced Marion Levine (left, with Diane Masson’s book) who, in turn, introduced the panelists for the afternoon.
+The meeting was opened at 2:09 pm by Club President Catherine Brians, who welcomed attendees and introduced Marion Levine (left, showing speaker Diane Masson’s book) who, in turn, introduced the panelists for the afternoon.

 The meeting topic was “Caregivers and Senior Housing.”
 The speakers (shown below, from left) were Diane Masson, senior care consultant, Village resident, and author of Your Senior Housing Options.
 She was followed by Laura Boucher, a social worker at the Laguna Woods Village Senior Services Department, and Carol Tryon, a staff member of the new Alzheimer’s Orange County Adult Daycare Center.

 Diane Masson (shown in photo at top of page) spoke about the need for seniors to have a plan for their future rather than wait for a crisis which may cause them to make uninformed decisions.
 She reported that 66% of seniors will need assisted/skilled nursing in their lives and 20% of them will need this nursing for more than 5 years.
 A question we should be asking ourselves is whether our own home is the best place to be at such a time.

 Homecare – can be a good short-term solution and costs an average of $10,000 – $15,000 per month for 24/7 care.
 The senior is responsible for making sure the caregiver is covered by liability insurance and must pay payroll taxes, etc.